XMPro/Blueprints-Accelerators-Patterns/Accelerators/Alternative Energy - Renewable View/README.md

 ## 1. Run SQL Scripts

-	* Execute scripts in SQL Server
+	* Execute the scripts in SQL Server

-	* Ensure data is succesfully entered into database
+	* Ensure the data is succesfully loaded into the database

 ## 2. Import the data stream - <i><b>Renewable Condition Monitoring.xuc</b></i>